gditfc/wily-angular-commons/README.md

 - toolbarClassList: CSS class list to apply to the editor toolbar
 - editorClassList: CSS class list to apply to the editor
 #### Outputs
-- textChanged: event emitted on text change, emits object in the following format: `{ htmlValue: string, textValue: string, delta: any, source: any }`
+- textChanged: event emitted on text change, emits an object in the following format: `{ htmlValue: string, textValue: string, delta: any, source: any }`
 - selectionChange: event emitted on editor selection change
 - init: event emitted on editor init